 The fees related to your medical school application are likely going to be your largest expense.
 Usually, these fees will fall into the following three categories:

 - Primary application fee.
-Most medical schools use the AAMC's American Medical College Application Service® (AMCAS®) to process applications.
-Through this service, you are able to submit a single set of application materials and have them sent to the schools you specify.
-The 2023 application fee is $170 for the first school and $43 for each additional school.
-Keep in mind that not all schools use AMCAS, so be sure to check with the respective medical schools you’re interested in applying to determine their admission’s processes.
+Most medical schools use the AAMC American Medical College Application Service® (AMCAS®) to process applications.
+Through this service, you can submit a single set of application materials and have them sent to the schools you specify.
+The 2024 application fee is $175 for the first school and $45 for each additional school.
+Keep in mind that not all schools use the AMCAS application, so be sure to check with the respective medical schools you’re interested in applying to determine their admissions processes.

 - Secondary application fee.
-The majority of medical schools require a secondary application.
+Most medical schools require a secondary application.
 Those fees range in cost.
-If applicants qualify for the AAMC’s Fee Assistance Program, some medical schools will waive the secondary application fee.
+If applicants qualify for the AAMC Fee Assistance Program, some medical schools will waive the secondary application fee.
 Check with the school regarding their policy.

 - College service fees.
 There is usually a small fee for transmitting your transcript from your college registrar, and occasionally a fee for transmitting your letters of recommendation.
 Check with your school’s registrar to verify if there will be fees associated with these requests.

-The initial registration fee for the MCAT exam is $325, which covers the cost of the exam, as well as distribution of your scores.
+The initial registration fee for the MCAT® exam is $330, which covers the cost of the exam, as well as distribution of your scores.
 Information regarding fees is available on the MCAT website.

 Keep in mind there may be other costs associated with the application process.
 Some of those expenses include: